sensu/sensu-docs/content/sensu-go/5.16/api/assets.md

 The `/assets/:asset` API endpoint provides HTTP DELETE access so you can delete an asset.

-_**NOTE**: This does not remove the downloaded files from the asset cache or remove any references to the deleted asset in other resources._
+_**NOTE**: Deleting an asset does not remove the downloaded files from the asset cache or remove any references to the deleted asset in other resources._

 #### API Specification {#assetsasset-delete-specification}